kristapsdz/sqlite2mdoc/samples/sqlite3_open.3.md

 > only if the file is write protected by the operating system.
 > In either case the database must already exist, otherwise an error
 > is returned.
+> For historical reasons, if opening in read-write mode fails due to
+> OS-level permissions, an attempt is made to open it in read-only mode.
+> **sqlite3\_db\_readonly**()
+> can be used to determine whether the database is actually read-write.

 SQLITE\_OPEN\_READWRITE | SQLITE\_OPEN\_CREATE